plone/documentation/develop/addons/javascript/ajax.rst

 .. note::

         This is not a full example code.
-Basic Python and Javascript skills are needed to interpret and adapt the code for your use case.
+Basic Python and JavaScript skills are needed to interpret and adapt the code for your use case.

-Javascript example
+JavaScript example

 .. code-block:: javascript